imsanthosh7/Agency-Website/README.md

 ```bash
 npm run dev
 ```
 2. Open your browser and navigate to http://localhost:3000 to see the website in action.

+## Design
+The design for this project is available on Figma.
+You can view it [here.](https://www.figma.com/design/7hjPJRDz3Y55HcblatmjNA/Responsive-Landing-Page-Design-%7C-Website-Home-Page-Design-%7C-Agency-Website-UI-Design-(Community)?node-id=0-1&t=99fB4FxrTlEzCWQN-1)

 <h3>Screenshots of the Project 📸</h3>